talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

    see if you can angle your way into those types of opportunities at your current role.
 5. Buy your own whiteboard markers and carry them with you to interviews.
-6. Make sure you take breaks and treat yourself.
+6. Make sure you take breaks and treat yourself and see friends.
 Interviewing is stressful.

 And that's about it.
-That's what it takes to survive the software engineering interview.
+That's what it takes to survive the software engineering interview in 2020.